ADA Compliance for Websites:

 Think of the ADA as making discrimination against the disabled illegal, much like the Civil Rights Act of 1964 made it illegal to discriminate against other protected classes, like racial and religious minorities.

 The ADA consists of three parts (or in legal language, three “titles”).
 Title I prohibits discrimination in the workplace.
-Title II prohibits discrimination by government.
+Title II prohibits discrimination by the government.
 Title III prohibits discrimination by private businesses.
 Here, we are dealing with Title III.

 What is the ADA Title III?